2. Feed Qumin

 Qumin is a tool for studying inflection systems.
 Qumin works from full paradigm data in phonemic transcription.

 Qumin supports only the Paralex standard.
 Many datasets are available on the dedicated Zenodo community.
-This tutorial series will use make use of the Parakar dataset for Livvi Karelian noun inflection:
+This tutorial series will use the ParaKar dataset for Livvi Karelian noun inflection:

 Download parakar in your local folder: